tru0067/dotfiles/README.md

 ##### `deploy.sh`
 A script that automatically links each of the system's config files to the ones in this repository.
-Note that in some cases this will overwrite any existing system config files.
+Where possible, we source this repo's config file within the system config file, where this is not possible, we symlink them.
+If those files already exist, this script does not overwrite them.

 ---